selirah/deel-autcomplete-component/questions.md

 ```

 - In `async...await`, exceptions are handled in a `try...catch` block.
 When an exception is thrown within the `async` function, it can be caught using a surrounding `try...catch` block.
 The `await` keyword pauses the execution of the `async` function until the promise is resolved or rejceted.
+This method provides more cleaner way to handle asynchronous code.

 ```
   async function myAsyncFunction() {